naltmann/web.dev/src/site/content/en/blog/state-of-css-2022/index.md

 {% Aside 'warning' %}
 Nesting more than four or five levels can become more troublesome than repeating selectors.
-We advise you to not nest so deep, and instead begin a new selector blog and nest within it.
+We advise you to not nest so deep, and instead begin a new selector block and nest within it.
 {% endAside %}

 #### Resources